onlyquake/xonotic-wiki/Announcement.markdown

 (Here is where the announcement copy will start)

-We’d like to formally announce the beginnings of our new community project, Xonotic.
+We'd like to formally announce the beginnings of our new community project, Xonotic.
 The founders of Xonotic were first Nexuiz[link] developers, contributors and believers.
 On March 3rd 2010 IllFonic announced[AT link] their aquisition of nexuiz.com[link], rights to the name and a commercial license from Id Software[link] for the original Quake 1 game engine, so build a closed source console version of Nexuiz.
-A large portion of the community was very upset by this surprise because Lee Vermeulen failed to complete his due diligence to contributors and more importantly the development team known as ‘Alientrap’, which in this deal only consisted of Lee Vermeulen and Forest Hale (Darkplaces Engine creator).
+A large portion of the community was very upset by this surprise because Lee Vermeulen failed to complete his due diligence to contributors and more importantly the development team known as 'Alientrap', which in this deal only consisted of Lee Vermeulen and Forest Hale (Darkplaces Engine creator).

-An open-letter[link] fell on deaf ears, Vermeulen didn’t apologize and trust has been lost.
+An open-letter[link] fell on deaf ears, Vermeulen didn't apologize and trust has been lost.

 Developers and contributors joined together to create Xonotic.
 Beyond being a first person shooter based on Nexuiz (GPL) 2.5.2svn[link], Xonotic aims to be a rethink and reorganization of how we share a GPL video game and organize the services around it.